 It is often a complex task to trace fraud without a thorough investigation since it can be so subtle, companies can rely on forensic audits to uncover any financial discrepancies.

-Advantages of Forensic Audit in Dubai
+Advantages of Forensic Accounting in Dubai

 - Legal assistance: It is primarily responsible for providing evidence for legal actions, assisting in the detection of financial crimes within an organization, and helping to prevent large financial losses due to fraud.
 It helps to prove or disprove the allegation which is made against the firm.